Essential info for understanding the world of graffiti and street art.

 The Hollow is almost a kind of logo, a shortened version of the artist’s signature word, sometimes consisting of only a few letters of the artist’s name.

 The next step is a Throw-Up.
 The bubble letters should be filled in with one colour and then outlined with a second, shadows can also be added.
 This causes the letters to be somewhat obscured or hard to read.

 The Straight Letter is all about readability, representing the word as clearly and legibly as possible.
 This allows for instant recognition of the artist’s signature word.

 #5 THE PIECE

-I spoke to a UK graffiti artist in Feb 2019 on the streets and he told me it took him 10 years to be as good as he is now.
-10 years to perfect his craft and move from wildstyle (elaborate text designs) to full-scale murals.
+I spoke to a UK graffiti artist in Feb 2019 and he told me it took him 10 years to perfect his craft and move from wildstyle (elaborate text designs) to full scale murals.

 Maybe understanding the various steps in developing this craft gives you a little more grace for all the Tags and Hollows scattered on the streets.